bajamircea/bajamircea.github.io/_posts/2015-04-02-class-lifetime.markdown

 categories: coding cpp
 ---

 Not all the parts of a C++ class have the same lifespan.
-Distinct steps executed in sequence in the order to build or cleanup a C++ class instance.
+Distinct steps are executed in sequence in the order to build or cleanup a C++ class instance.